Alamofire/Alamofire/Documentation/Alamofire 4.0 Migration Guide.md

 #### Download and Upload Progress

 The progress reporting system for data, download and upload requests has been completely redesigned.
-Each request type contains two types of progress APIs, one that passes a `Progress` instance and the other that passes broken out `Int64` values.
-Both APIs will call the closure on a specified dispatch queue that defaults to main.
+Each request type contains progress APIs for executing a closure during each progress update by returning the underlying `Progress` instance.
+The closure will be called on the specified queue that defaults to main.

 **Data Request Progress**